Turn your innovative idea into a budding business!

-- The applicants that went through the phase 2 and have succeeded in the final pitch of phase 2 will be invited to Local Joint Trainings, organized in various places from September to October 2020.
-Participating teams or individuals will be awarded € 1,000 per team/individual as lump-sum scholarship for the travel costs related to the participation to the allocated Local Joint Trainings and – if invited – the Joint Grand Final event in phase 3.
+- The applicants that went through phase 2 and have succeeded in the final pitch of phase 2 will be invited to Local Joint Trainings, organized in various places from September to October 2020.
+Participating teams or individuals will be awarded € 1,000 per team/individual as a lump-sum scholarship for the travel costs related to the participation to the allocated Local Joint Trainings and – if invited – the Joint Grand Final event in phase 3.

 - The payment of the scholarship will be done upon successful completion of the Local Joint Training.

 - Among the applicants to phase 3, six finalists will be selected to go to the next phase.

 Phase 4: Mentoring and Final Pitching

 - The invited finalists will have a chance to get further training and dedicated mentoring through the EIT RawMaterials Business Developers to compete at the Joint Grand Finals with other EIT Knowledge and Innovation Communities.
 The teams will pitch their idea in front of the Jury, composed of EIT RawMaterials staff and partners.

 - The top 3 winners will be selected from the Jury and awarded:

 - 1st prize: € 10,000

 Which topics are relevant?